Best Things To Do In Budapest (Top 10)

 Széchenyi Thermal Bath

 Széchenyi Thermal Bath, one of the largest spa complexes in Europe, is an iconic part of Budapest's spa culture.
 Its palatial Neo-baroque building offers indoor and outdoor pools, and its medicinal natural hot spring waters are perfect for relaxation and health.
 Visiting this bath is a quintessential Budapest experience.
-If you are looking for a crazy night light experience, every Saturday night from 9pm to 2:30am the bath turns into the world famous "Budapest Sparty" Spa + Party, where 20 to 30 somethings rage and dance till they kick them out.
+If you are looking for a crazy night light experience, every Saturday night the bath turns into the world famous "Budapest Sparty" — a spa + party where twenty- and thirty-somethings dance until the early morning hours.

 Fisherman’s Bastion